 “If you define the problem correctly, you almost have the solution.” – Steve Jobs

-You want to develop a commercial website.
+You want to develop a commercial website or a web application.
 You hire a web development company.
 You let them know your requirements and they provide you with estimates.
 After a few months of hard work, you have an appealing website in front of your eyes which over time attracts huge web traffic and becomes a powerhouse for revenue generation.
 Ecstatic?
 You should be!

 But website development is not that simple and doesn’t happen in the blink of an eye.
-The software development life cycle is a time-consuming process and is a result of long hours of behind the scenes commitment by business analysts, designers, developers and testers.
+The complete web development process is time-consuming and is a result of long hours of behind the scenes commitment by business analysts, designers, developers and testers.

-In this article, we have listed down a holistic seven stage approach of Web development life cycle.
-These are :
+In this article, we have listed down a holistic seven-stage approach of Web development life cycle.